-The principal activity of the company in the year under review was that of the provision of residential property acquisition and resale and related property services.
+The principal activity of the company in the year under review continued to be that of the provision of residential property acquisition and resale and related property services.

 Results and dividends

 The results for the year are set out on page 7.